LanHikari22/lan-setup-notes/lan/topics/tooling/obsidian/entries/weekly/2025/Wk 29 000 Named links and Frontmatter in Obsidian.md

 2025-07-21 Wk 30 Mon - 01:41

 Actually when I tried local graph, it's just graph filtered by the current note.
 I want an actual graph of headings!

+## 3.2 Fork and merge the latest PR and deploy